ChryssaNab/Data_Mining-AUEB/README.md

 ### [**Project Description**](#) <a name="descr"></a>

-The aim of this project was to apply various data preprocessing techniques and machine learning algorithms and evaluate the performance of these algorithms on a data set regarding flights.
-In particular, a set of data which consists of several thousand flights to America was given, where each flight is described by a set of variables (airport of departure, airport of arrival, etc.).
-Each flight is also characterized by a variable related to the number of passengers on the flight (e.g. each value of the variable is related to a range of passenger numbers).
-For some flights, the value of the variable is known, while for others it is not.
-The goal was to predict the value of the variable for flights for which it is not available.
+The aim of this project is to investigate various data preprocessing techniques and machine learning algorithms and evaluate their performance on a dataset related to flights.
+In particular, a set of data consisting of several thousand flights to America is provided, where each flight is described by a set of variables such as departure and arrival airports.
+Additionally, each flight is associated with a variable representing the number of passengers onboard, categorized into ranges.
+While this variable is known for some flights, it is missing for others.
+The project aims to predict this variable for flights where this information was unavailable.

 The project was implemented in the context of the course "Data Science & Web Mining" taught by Prof. Vazirgiannis Michalis in the Department of Informatics (AUEB) and it was part of the following **Kaggle** competition: [INF131: The case of flight passengers prediction](https://www.kaggle.com/c/inf131-data-mining/overview/description).